johnnymatthews/friendsum/README.md

 # [Friendsum.xyz](https://johnnymatthews.github.io/friendsum/)

 Yet another lorem ipsum generator.
+But this one uses Friends quotes instead of sudo-latin.
+There's also an API...